seL4/sel4-tutorials/tutorials/camkes-vm-crossvm/camkes-vm-crossvm.md

 ```

 Each of these commands creates device nodes associated with a particular
-linux kernel module supporting cross vm communication.
+Linux kernel module supporting cross VM communication.
 Each command
-takes a list of device nodes to create, which must correspond to the ids
+takes a list of device nodes to create, which must correspond to the IDs
-assigned to interfaces in the `crossvm_tutorial.camkes` and `cross_vm.c`.
+assigned to interfaces in `crossvm_tutorial.camkes` and `cross_vm.c`.
 The
 `dataport_init` command must also be passed the size of each dataport.

 These changes will cause device nodes to be created which correspond to
-the interfaces we added to the VMM component.
+the interfaces you added to the VMM component.

+### Create a process

-Now let's make an app that uses these nodes to communicate with the
+Now make a process that uses the device nodes to communicate with the
 print server.

-Will we need to create a new directory:
+**Exercise** First create a new directory:
 ```
 mkdir -p pkgs/print_client
 ```

-Create `pkgs/print_client/print_client.c`:
+with the following file `pkgs/print_client/print_client.c`:

 ```c
 /*-- filter TaskContent("vm-pkg-print_client-src", TaskContentType.COMPLETED, completion='buildroot login') -*/